How to Recycle Your Best Content to Market Your Law Practice

 Plus, if you’re marketing yourself, you are probably gaining new followers on LinkedIn, new subscribers to your firm’s newsletter, and generally being found by people who hadn’t heard of you a year ago.
 So, if nothing else, you’re bringing those people up to speed on the great information you’ve already shared.

-And, here at Muse Communications, we’re always diving back into our Greatest Hits album and finding ways to refresh evergreen pieces of content with new statistics, studies, and timely examples.
-(Like this very blog post, which was originally published in 2018 and has become a Thanksgiving Muse tradition.)
+Here at Muse Communications, we’re always diving back into our Greatest Hits album and finding ways to refresh evergreen content with new statistics, studies, and timely examples.
+(Like this very blog post, which was originally published in 2018 and has become a Muse Thanksgiving tradition.)

 There are opportunities to recycle all around you.
-So, the next time you pour yourself into a CLE presentation or a blog post, give some thought to how you can get more than one use out of all that work.
+So, the next time you pour yourself into a CLE presentation or a blog post, think about how you can get more than one use out of all that work.

 Amy Boardman Hunt is all about helping lawyers find their voice and showcase their expertise.
 When she’s not doing that, she’s trying to find great hiking spots in Dallas.
 If you know of any – or you need a legal marketing muse – drop her a line at amy.hunt@muselegalpr.com.